Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Introduction

-For all methods afore mentioned in this section, some of them are orthogonalization-free, and some of them converge to eigenvectors directly.
-But none of them is an orthogonalization free method converging to eigenvectors directly.
+For all methods aforementioned in this section, some of them are orthogonalization-free, and some of them converge to eigenvectors directly.
+Nevertheless, none of them is an orthogonalization-free method converging to eigenvectors directly.